 It’s a steep wall, and it’s steeped in myth and legend.
 (One myth we will debunk right now: the human eye cannot detect the Great Wall from space!)
 It’s also among the world’s biggest tourist attractions – and easily accessible from Beijing

-• Badaling – the most visited section of the Wall.
-Just 80 kilometres from Beijing, Badaling is completely renovated (for better or worse) and outfitted with wide paths and handrails, making it easier to climb than most sections.
-It’s generally crammed with big tour operators.
+- Badaling – the most visited section of the Wall.
+Just 80 kilometres from Beijing, Badaling is completely renovated (for better or worse).
+It’s outfitted with wide paths and handrails, making it easier to climb than most sections.
+However, it’s also generally crammed with big tour operators.

 Many families travelling with children bypass Shanghai in favour of Beijing, because it has fewer landmark tourist sights.
 But this cosmopolitan city of 23 million has much to entertain young minds.
 Given that Singapore already offers children great waterparks and zoos, there’s not much point spending time at similar attractions when there are some of the world’s tallest buildings and unique neighbourhoods to explore.

 Though the landmark 468-metre Oriental Pearl Tower in Pudong is no longer the city’s tallest building (it was overtaken by the Shanghai World Financial Centre in 2008, and then in 2016 by the Shanghai Tower, the world’s second tallest building at 632 metres), it does house the impressive Shanghai History Museum.
 Through models, dioramas and special effects, it lays out the story of the city from its beginnings as a village 1,000 years ago to global prominence in the 1930s, along with its present-day obsession with skyscrapers.

 The Bund & Yu Garden